FreedomWriter/node-boilerplate/Adding-roles.md

     };
     ```

-2. Add priveldges to token when we hand it back to the browser
-    role restricted to Admin
+2. Use middleware in routes restricted by role

     ```js
     router.get("/", restricted, checkRole("Admin"), (req, res) => {